 Orbea explain this more here >>.

-Based on the ride reviews to date, its plenty.
+Based on the ride reviews to date, and our own experience, its plenty.

 “Despite the reduced torque, the EP8-RS delivers enough power to keep up with the “standard” Shimano or latest Bosch drives – and easily outperform a Specialized SL 1.1 motor uphill.” eMountain Bike Magazine 2020

-What about the Specialiized Turbo Levo SL eMTB's then, a lightweight eMTB already in the market?
+What about the Specialized Turbo Levo SL eMTB's then, a lightweight eMTB already in the market?
 (Let's address the elephant in the room.)

 “With 35 Nm torque and a maximum power output of 240W, the Specialized SL 1.1 motor is significantly less powerful, but also more frugal than the other motors tested.” eMountain Bike Magazine 2020